USDA-ARS-GBRU/itsxpress-tutorial/ITSxpress-tutorial.md

 ### Trimming ITS samples with Q2-ITSxpress for Dada2

-`ITSxpress trim-pair-output-unmerged` takes paired-end QIIME artifacts for trimming.
-It merges the reads , temporally clusters the reads, then looks for the ends of the ITS region with Hmmsearch.
+`ITSxpress trim-pair-output-unmerged` takes paired-end QIIME artifacts `SampleData[PairedEndSequencesWithQuality]` for trimming.
+It merges the reads, temporally clusters the reads, then looks for the ends of the ITS region with Hmmsearch.
 HMM models are available for 18 different clades. `itsxpress trim-pair-output-unmerged` returns the unmerged, trimmed sequences.

 ```
 qiime itsxpress trim-pair-output-unmerged\